How to update a dapp chain

 file.

-We will add a new <config>
+You add a new <config>

-tag inside our <chain>
+tag inside the <chain>

-enabled at a certain (block) height
+, and enable at a certain (block) height

 :